Regulations for Full-time Study Programmes at the Norwegian School of Economics (NHH)

 Chapter 1 – General provisions

-The provisions of these regulations will also, insofar as they are appropriate, apply to exchange students and double degree students from foreign institutions with which NHH has an agreement, assessments during the training component of the PhD programme, the National Translator Accreditation Exam and assessments under the auspices of NHH Executive.
+(3) The provisions of these regulations will also, insofar as they are appropriate, apply to exchange students and double degree students from foreign institutions with which NHH has an agreement, assessments during the training component of the PhD programme and the National Translator Accreditation Exam.

 The Vice Rector for Academic Affairs may adopt supplementary provisions within the framework of these regulations.